wh200720041/warehouse_simulation_toolkit/README.md

 ### 3.3 Robot Control
 You can use keyboard (arrow keys) to manually control the robot (select cmd window first)

+### 3.4 Autonomous Navigation
+You may set target points in RVIZ and the robot will navigate to the location in gazebo.
+1. click 2d nav goal button on rviz
+2. click any points you want on the map

 ## 4.Acknowledgements
 Thanks for the great work from [GEAR](https://bitbucket.org/osrf/ariac/src/master/).